tolgaouz/modal-comfy-worker/README.md

 This repository is aimed to be a template for creating Modal workers for running ComfyUI workflows.
 It will be extended with new features and improvements over time.
 Currently it supports:

-- WebSocket communication with the server (Optional, will return via REST API when completed if not enabled) (see the `examples/progress_tracking_with_websockets` folder for an example)
+- 🔌 WebSocket communication with the server (Optional, will return via REST API when completed if not enabled) ([see example](examples/progress_tracking_with_websockets/workflow.py))
-- Volume updaters for using custom models (see the `volume_updaters` folder for examples)
+- 💾 Volume updaters for using custom models (see the `volume_updaters` folder for examples)
-- Installing custom nodes from private repos
+- 🔒 Installing custom nodes from private repos
-- Progress reporting and calculating the percentage of completion
+- 📊 Progress reporting and calculating the percentage of completion
-- Using a snapshot to install custom nodes and specifying the ComfyUI version
+- 📸 Using a snapshot to install custom nodes and specifying the ComfyUI version
-- Serving the ComfyUI server as an interactive web server
+- 🌐 Serving the ComfyUI server as an interactive web server

 The worker is designed to be modular and easy to extend.
 It currently uses a single Modal app for all the functionality.